imihajlow/blog/content/posts/ccpu.md

 draft: true
 ---

 Since I was a kid I've always wanted to build my own computer.
-First I had only vague ideas of how computers are made, then I got myself a book about building an 8080-based computer and programming it, then, of course, I've got a lot of experience with various computers and microcontrollers, but I've never built one from scratch.
+First I had only vague ideas of how computers are made, then I got myself a book about building an 8080-based computer and programming it, later, of course, I've got a lot of experience with various computers and microcontrollers, but I've never built one from scratch.
 Now, when I'm 30, I can say I have fulfilled my childhood dream.

 The main part of the project is the CPU.
 My CPU has 8-bit data bus width and have the address bus width of 16 bits.
 The CPU is attached to the peripheral module which contains program ROM, RAM, display, and keyboard.